bloominstituteoftechnology/Lambda-Hello/DiegoC.md

 Intro
 -----
-My name is Diego, and I'm a code-music-sports lover.
-I have been programming for around 7 years as a hobby, with a bit of freelancing sprinkled in.
-My favorite thing to do when I'm not programming is to watch/play basketball and soccer.
-I hope to eventually my programming experience into a full-fledged software engineering career.
+My name is Diego, and I'm a code-hating indivdual.
+I absolutely detest writing, and looking at code.
+In my spare time I don't enjoy anything, so I spend the majority of it thinking about how much I hate code.
+I aspire to never have to see code in my life again.

+I also despise all sports, and music.